Gusehd/V5S_Teleoperation/README.md

       lib/
 ```

-Unpacking it under `external/` in this repository makes it the default (that
+Unpacking it under `external/` in this repository makes it the default:
-path is gitignored, so the SDK is never committed):

 ```bash
 mkdir -p external && tar -xf <manus-sdk-archive> -C external/